-Today we will explore the Annual Seki Cutlery Festival.
+Today we will explore the Seki Cutlery Festival.
 Seki has a long history of producing the finest quality swords and blades in the world.
 Seki’s history with blades spans over 900 years and today we will get a taste of this tradition.
-Throughout the town, we will see sword-forging and polishing demonstrations, cutting and sheathing performances and sword collection displays.
-We will also explore the outdoor knife show that boasts a multitude of knife stalls (and other things bladed) for all those interested in making a purchase.
+Throughout the town we will see sword-forging and polishing demonstrations, cutting and sheathing performances and sword collection displays.
+We will also explore the outdoor knife show that boasts a multitude of stalls for all those interested in making a purchase.

 As you explore today, remember a key ingredient to enjoying any festival in Japan is to eat from a street vendor or two.
 Take in some street food and enjoy the odd Japanese beer as you explore all that the festival has to offer.
 Make sure you take a good look at the knives sure to be on display for sale.
-You might want to bring home a good strong kitchen blade, so you can be a samurai when you cook dinner…
+You might want to bring home a super sharp kitchen blade so you can be a samurai when you cook dinner…

 With that said, our last stop in Seki will be the Spyder.co Knife Museum and shop.
 It will be our first time here and thus we will have to take our time visiting their blade displays, choosing what Spyder knife to bring home and posing with their monstrous “Gulliver Special Knife”!